diegoparrilla/slate/source/index.html.md

 - If TTL is greater than 0 then the object will expire after the number of seconds in TTL.

 <aside class="success">
-This is a paid plan feature only.
 You always have to pass the API key.
 You can pass it as a header parameter or a query string parameter.
 </aside>

 ### HTTP Request